-The Rochester Institute of Technology (RIT) Multi-Disciplinary Robotics Club (MDRC) is pleased to announce that we will be returning to the 20th annual IGVC competition.
-Like our last few entries, we will be using our AMOS III competition platform, and we have added several new hardware and software innovations, including a new vision algorithm.
+The Rochester Institute of Technology (RIT) Multi-Disciplinary Robotics Club (MDRC) is pleased to announce that we will be returning to the 21st annual IGVC competition.
+As with previous years, we will be using our AMOS III competition platform.
+We have added several new hardware and software innovations, including a revamped vision algorithm.